 In the workplace, you’re either considered an “exempt” or a “non-exempt” employee based on your specific job duties.
 Only non-exempt employees are eligible for overtime pay according to the FLSA.
 Employers are required to pay at least the federal minimum wage ($7.25) for regular hours and an overtime pay rate of one-and-a-half times the employee’s regular rate for any hours worked over 40 during a workweek.
-Keep in mind your state minimum wage may be greater than the federal minimum.
+Keep in mind states’ minimum wages may be greater than the federal minimum.

 The workweek is considered any 168 hours in seven consecutive 24-hour periods that can begin on any day and at any time.
 It’s not necessary that all employees of a company have the same workweek, but once a workweek is established by the employer, it’s best to remain consistent to avoid paying overtime.

 Some states have their own overtime labor laws or exceptions that supersede federal mandates.
-For instance, there are no federal laws requiring an employer to pay double time, but some state laws do.
+For instance, no federal laws require an employer to pay double time, but some state laws do.
 Be sure to review the regulations issued by your state’s department of labor.

 Track the Number of Overtime Hours